moritzmadern/BulkRNAseqAnalysis_from_countMatrix/README.md

 ## Acknowledgements

-- The demo dataset (from a bulk RNAseq experiment of Rinl KO vs WT in naive and effector CD4+ T-cells, PMID: 37703004) was kindly provided by Lisa Sandner and Nicole Boucheron from the Institute of Immunology (IFI), Medical University of Vienna.
+- The demo dataset was kindly provided by Lisa Sandner and Nicole Boucheron from the Institute of Immunology (IFI), Medical University of Vienna.
+The data is from a bulk RNAseq experiment of Rinl KO vs WT in naive and effector CD4+ T-cells, and has been published as part of a larger project (PMID: 37703004).